angelachapman/DeployPythonicRAG/BuildingAChainlitApp.md

 ### QUESTION #2:

 Why are we using User Session here?
 What about Python makes us need to use this?
 Why not just store everything in a global variable?

+It separates a user's info from other users, which is important in order to keep track of conversational context, uploaded documents, and other session-specific information.

 ## On Message